 Love and die.

-A powerful and energetic ensemble, great personalities and future stars, will be on the Main Stage in autumn 2025.
+On stage is a powerful ensemble – big personalities and the stars of tomorrow.
 Romeo is played by Vega Adsten and Juliet by Selina Ukkonen.
 The other performers are Jakob Bladh, Daniela Franzell, Samuel Karlsson, Julia Korander, Oksana Lommi, Bella Paasimäki, Ingemar Raukola, Jerry Wahlforss, Edit Williams and Walter Öhman.

 Age recommendation: 13+.
 Trigger warnings below.